GautamShriharsh/JavaScript_Learnings/README.md

 ### JavaScript_Learnings
-- This repo contains my JavaScript Learning and the mini projects I made using them.
+- This repo contains my JavaScript Learnings and the mini projects I made using them.
 - Hope you might find this repo useful in some way.